 Professor Stephen Richmond

-Head of Applied Clinical Research and Public Health/Professor in Orthodontics
+Theme lead for Applied Clinical Research and Public Health/Professor in Orthodontics

 My research aim is to explain facial variation (biological make-up, anatomy, facial surface morphology and function) to inform a fully functioning biomechanical head model which is of value to improve healthcare interventions, improve wellbeing and quantify facial variation for face-wear, facial identification/forensics and computer interface industries.